rubenpieters/sys-polyflow/spec/proposal.md

 }
 ```

-The extension is conservative, and thus any other case disallowed in 3.5 is still disallowed.
+The extension is conservative, and behaviour of other cases should be the same as in 3.5.
 However, what might change is the error message users see when implementing dependent-type-like functions.
 In the situation below, instead of comparing `true` / `1` to `never`, they get compared against the simplified indexed access type within each branch.
 This is `number` in the then branch and `boolean` in the else branch.

 ```ts
 function depLikeFun<T extends "t" | "f">(str: T): F[T] {